ajalt/clikt/docs/options.md

 you can use
 [`mutuallyExclusiveOptions`](api/clikt/com.github.ajalt.clikt.parameters.groups/mutually-exclusive-options.html)
 to group any nullable options into a mutually exclusive group.
-If more than one of the options in the group is given on the command line, an error is reported.
+If more than one of the options in the group is given on the command line, the last value is used.

 If you want different types for each option, you can wrap them in a sealed class.